 Newgrange Tri-Spiral

-At 12 inches in diameter the tri-spiral design is relatively small in size,
+At 12 inches (30cm) in diameter the triple spiral design is relatively small in size,

-less than one-third the size of the tri-spiral design on the entrance stone.
+less than one-third the size of the triple spiral design on the adorning the

 Prof. Michael J. O’Kelly